General Information for All Applicants

 Upon arrival, international students from a country where the first language is not English may also be required to take an ESL Composition Placement Essay.
 Based on the essay result, students needing English writing instruction will be placed in EDU T&L 5901/5901.05 or 5902.
 The student is expected to complete EDU T&L 5902 within one calendar year after beginning graduate school.
 This course requirement does not count toward the degree.
 The Graduate Studies Committee in the student’s graduate program may request an extension of the time limit.
 Such requests must be sent to the Graduate School for review.
 The Graduate School will monitor the student’s progress toward completing the ESL course sequence.
 For further information of importance to students from abroad, please see the website of the Office of International Affairs.

-Applicants will be given a telephone and/or Skype interview during the evaluation period in order to further assess their fit with the program and to determine if their mastery of spoken Spanish and/or English is sufficient to pursue graduate studies in our department and at OSU.
+Applicants might be interviewed by the Admissions Committee during the evaluation period in order to further assess their fit with the program and to determine if their mastery of spoken Spanish and/or Portuguese and/or English is sufficient to pursue graduate studies in our department and at OSU.